nodeloophole/nodeloophole.github.io/content.md

 There is sometimes pressure to start building, before scope/requirements are locked down.
 Push back against this when possible.
 It helps avoid re-work / unscoped work.
 If you need leverage to get sign-off...use this if possible

 ---
 ##### Project management helps efficiency

-Avoid un-scoped/free work

-* Client changes their mind?
-Track it
-* A tweak here and there may have unintended consequences
-* Ambiguity in scope/contract/assumptions

-note:  These things can have an impact on efficiency and team motivation.
-When a change is requested, even if it seems minor, let a developer weigh in.
-Something seemingly simple can have a major impact.
-Example: Auto-sort vs custom sort.

-There isn’t necessarily a need to AVOID un-scoped work altogether… instead, scope changes/additions need to be managed properly.
-Expectations need to be set immediately when the PM senses scope change (something else has to be removed or rough equivalence OR we need more time/money to make the change).

----
-##### Project management helps efficiency